freebeiro/dummy-ai-agent/README.md

-s is what i need to # DummyAIAgent - Proof of Concept
+s is what i need to ok # DummyAIAgent - Proof of Concept

 This is a Ruby on Rails application built as a 2-hour Proof of Concept (PoC) for a technical interview.
 It simulates a simple AI-powered e-commerce chat agent.